 Living spaces in Thailand are so different that the US.
 Sometimes I peek into apartments and wonder how much space people need in order to feel happy.
 Apartments in Thailand, well, let’s talk about Chiang Mai since this is where I live, are tiny in comparison to the luxuriousness of the United States.

 Many expats compare the overrepresented Thai-style studios to hotel rooms, but I think dormitories are a better description.
 Here’s a quick rundown: studios are common, one bedrooms are not.
 Kitchens are very rare, like a good steak.
 Most folks create a kitchen space with a counter top range and a hot water pot.
-Many cook outside on their tiny decks.
+Many cook outside on their tiny balconies.

 Thailand is noisier.
 Hot water at the sinks are non existent.
 Bathtubs are almost never seen, as are shower curtains or some sort of separation between shower and say, the rest of the bathroom.
 Beds are harder.
 Walls are concrete.
 The wattage is different, not grounded and visible (no drywall).
 Construction is generally less quality, and construction is everywhere!
 Consider that carefully when looking for a place.
 And the Thai word for furniture is: furniture.